Updated: Aug 7, 2021

 Well, here we are in a new year, and we are off to an amazing start with the creation and distribution of the two vaccines for COVID-19 which are the Pfizer and the Moderna.
 This is tremendous history that we have made as a country, especially those who work with medicine.
 However, what good is a vaccine, if the majority do not feel safe enough to take it?
 Keep in mind, these vaccines were not made in a lengthy period that would have taken a couple of years, these vaccines were made at warp speed in a matter of months.
 That information alone is enough to make anyone skeptical about taking the COVID-19 vaccine, which is exactly what Dr. Anthony Fauci feared the most when it came to the creation of the vaccine.
 In an article titled Anthony Fauci Reveals His Biggest COVID Vaccine Fear, Fauci revealed his worries about people not trusting the credibility of the COVID-19 vaccine by simply stating, “My primary biggest fear is that a substantial proportion of the people will be hesitant to get vaccinated.
 I think there are going to be many people who don't want to get vaccinated right away.”
 Now, if the average individual is skeptical about getting vaccinated for COVID-19, think about the parents of individuals who have autism, think about the individuals who have autism themselves, imagine how they must feel.
 After all, there is a complicated history between vaccines and the autism community, and it goes deeper than the vaccine for COVID-19.

-In conclusion, the credibility of COVID-19 vaccines are understandably questionable not just for the speed of its creation, but for the dark history that vaccines have had in general, especially in the autism community.
-I can not decide for you on whether or not you should take the vaccine, but what I can do is remind you that medicine is not perfect, but it is all we have to medically treat any sicknesses that exist now as well as any sicknesses that have yet to come.
+To conclude, the credibility of COVID-19 vaccines are understandably questionable not just for the speed of its creation, but for the dark history that vaccines have had in general, especially in the autism community.
+I can not decide for you on whether or not you should take the vaccine, but what I can do is remind you that medicine is not perfect, but for now, it is all we have to medically treat many ailments that currently exist and perhaps sicknesses that have yet to come.